 Legislation requires refresher training every three (3) years.

 To be able to work on the road in a Traffic Controller capacity to operate a stop/slow bat, you will need a minimum of a Traffic Controller licence.
 A White Card is also recommended to gain work on a construction site.

-If organising a group booking or onsite training, we can facilitate the Traffic Controller training nationally.
+If organising a onsite training, we can facilitate the Traffic Controller training nationally.

 It is important to note that this Traffic Controller course requires a level of physical ability to complete practical assessments.
 If your health or fitness restricts you from performing physical activities associated with this program, you will not be able to complete this course.

 TCP Training and Affirm Training are not registered with CRICOS, as such we are unable to conduct training and assessment for those with study restrictions on their visa.
 This includes but is not limited to the International Student Visa (subclass 500), you can check the entitlements of your visa here.